How Much Time, Effort and Money is Required for the PMP Credential?

 Money Input – PMP® Certification Cost

-The minimal payable items required for the PMP® certification exam for most people is listed below:
+The minimal payable items required for the PMP® certification exam for most people are listed below:

 By adding up the above items, the minimum PMP® Certification cost would be around US$1000.
-You may optionally need to purchase PMP® practice exams to help you further (around US$100) or you may want to study in a classroom environment with an instructor (that’s around US$1000, no to mention the travel cost and days off).
+You may optionally want to study in a classroom environment with an instructor (that’s around US$1000, no to mention the travel cost and days off).

 PMP® Re-certification Inputs

 Please bear in mind that passing the PMP® exam and getting the PMP® certificate is not the end.

 PMI requires PMP® to obtain at least 60 PDUs in each 3-year re-certification cycle (1 PDU is equivalent to 1 hour of project management education/service).
 You will need to spare at least 60 hours each 3 years to collect, record and report the PDU you have gained during the re-certification cycle.
 Luckily, this is not a large amount of time.